 A quick and easy dessert that has several layers of flavour and texture which makes it seem more impressive than it is.
-These matcha green tea cheesecake pots are healthier than you might think too.
+These matcha green tea cheesecake pots are no-bake and healthier than you might think too.

 It’s been a while since I made anything with matcha.
 So when CT bought me a tin of it for my birthday I reckoned it was time to do more than just drink it.
 This easy no bake blueberry matcha cheesecake recipe popped into my head and before I quite knew what I was about, they were made.